-Josh Bilenker and John Cumming currently serve on the nominating and corporate governance committee, which is chaired by Josh Bilenker.
-Our Board of Directors has determined that each member of the nominating and corporate governance committee is "independent" as that term is defined in the applicable NASDAQ Stock Market rules.
+John Cumming currently serves on the nominating and corporate governance committee.
+Our Board of Directors has determined that he is "independent" as that term is defined in the applicable NASDAQ Rules.
 The nominating and corporate governance committee's responsibilities include:

-- · recommending to our Board the persons to be nominated for election as directors and to each of the Board committees; - reviewing and making recommendations to the Board with respect to management succession planning; - · developing and recommending to the Board corporate governance guidelines; and - overseeing an annual evaluation of the Board of Directors.
+- · recommending to our Board the persons to be nominated for election as directors and to each of the Board committees; - · reviewing and making recommendations to the Board with respect to management succession planning; - $\cdot$ developing and recommending to the Board corporate governance guidelines; and - · overseeing an annual evaluation of the Board of Directors.

-The nominating and corporate governance committee operates pursuant to a written charter, which is available in the "For Investors and Media-Corporate Governance" section of our website at www.t2biosystems.com, and held its first meeting in 2014.
+The nominating and corporate governance committee held one meeting during 2016.
+The nominating and corporate governance committee operates pursuant to a written charter, which is available in the "For Investors and Media-Corporate Governance" section of our website at www.t2biosystems.com, and held one meeting in 2016.

 The nominating and corporate governance committee considers candidates for Board membership suggested by its members and the Chief Executive Officer.
 Additionally, in selecting nominees for directors, the nominating and corporate governance committee will review candidates recommended by stockholders in the same manner and using the same general criteria as candidates recruited by the committee and/or recommended by the Board.
 Any stockholder who wishes to recommend a candidate for consideration by the committee as a nominee for director should follow the procedures described later in this proxy statement under the heading "Stockholder Matters-Stockholder Recommendations for Director Nominations."
-The Nominating Subcommittee will also consider whether to nominate any person proposed by a stockholder in accordance with the provisions of our bylaws relating to stockholder nominations as described later in this proxy statement under the heading "Stockholder Matters-Deadline for Stockholder Proposals and Director Nominations."
+The Nominating Subcommittee will also consider whether to nominate any person proposed by a stockholder in accordance with the provisions of our bylaws relating to stockholder nominations as described later in this proxy statement under the heading "Stockholder Matters-Procedures for Submitting Stockholder Proposals."